M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Logging/index.md

 breadcrumb: Vault Application Framework Logging
 ---

+The logging framework is designed for diagnostics, not for auditing.
+Information within the log files is controlled partially by the application developer and partially by the administrator configuring logging options, therefore the log files may not contain all available information.
+Additionally: log files may be removed or made unavailable without warning for operational reasons.
+{:.note.warning}

 The creation of log files is an important step in diagnosing the behavior (or misbehavior) of any application.
 M-Files has released a package - `MFiles.VaultApplications.Logging` - which can be used to easily implement logging within Vault Applications (VAF and IML) in both on-premises and cloud infrastructures.
 When utilized within the M-Files Cloud infrastructure, logs created using this framework can be made available via the `M-Files Manage` web interface.

+## What should be logged?

+Care should be taken by application developers that logs do not contain personally-identifiable or other potentially sensitive information.
+Application developers may use [log sensitivity filters](#log-sensitivity) to allow administrators to configure whether common content such as object titles should be included in logs.
+M-Files Cloud customers that do not wish for any logs to be held within the M-Files Cloud infrastructure may choose to log to other cloud-based log targets such as [Application Insights](#application-insights).
+{:.note.warning}

+**THIS NEEDS SOME ACTUAL CONTENT, NOT JUST WARNINGS**

 ## General structure